bambora-na/dev.na.bambora.com/source/docs/guides/merchant_report.md

 ## Report Overview

 The Merchant Report provides an overview of merchants progress through the boarding process.
-You will be able to view information relating to a merchant or its submerchants including the account status, batch limits, cards eneabled and features.
+You will be able to view information relating to a merchant or its sub-merchants including the account status, batch limits, cards enabled and features.

 ## Report Columns